S0312-prog/soumya-shree-portfolio/README.md

 Teaching became a rewarding experience, not only enhancing my students' knowledge but also deepening my own understanding.
 The curiosity of young minds, reflected in their thought-provoking questions, often left me amazed at their potential.
 This experience instilled in me a strong commitment to mentorship and the importance of providing educational resources to underprivileged students.

 Many of my relatives in my hometown often questioned my decision to study in Delhi, citing cultural and lifestyle differences.
-My response was always inspired by an old Kannada saying: "Desha suttu nodu, kosha odi nodu", which translates to "Travel the world and study books alongside."
+My response was always inspired by an old Kannada saying: "Desha sutti nodu, kosha odi nodu", which translates to "Explore the world and indulge yourself in books to become a better individual."
 Studying in a multicultural city like Delhi has given me the confidence that I can adapt and thrive in any part of the world.

 ### ISRO-ISITE Internship – A Step Towards My Dream
 Interning at ISRO’s Space Astronomy Group (SAG department) was a dream come true, albeit partially—I aspire to contribute to ISRO as a researcher after completing my PhD.
 ISRO is India’s leading space research center, housing cutting-edge technology and brilliant scientists.